race-on/webpage/source/localization.md

 ## Overview
 In this workshop, we will use a wide angle camera to estimate your car's position on the track.
 This information can help your car drive closer to the edge of the track and pick a faster line.
-This blog will teach you computer vision fundamentals like camera calibration, rotation and translation transformations, and image processing using OpenCV and a Raspberry Pi camera.
+This workshop will teach you computer vision fundamentals like camera calibration, rotation and translation transformations, and image processing using OpenCV and a Raspberry Pi camera.
 There are additional oppurtunities to learn more about camera hardware fundamentals or control theory algorithms like Kalman filtering.

 ## Final Product
 [![Thumbnail](https://img.youtube.com/vi/7iOmVOEvfgw/0.jpg)](https://www.youtube.com/watch?v=7iOmVOEvfgw)